 I am a medical oncologist and hematologist who cares for people with lymphoma, including Hodgkin lymphoma and non-Hodgkin lymphoma.
 I joined Memorial Sloan Kettering in 2008 and work as part of a team of experts who have chosen to dedicate their passion, knowledge, and experience to caring for people with lymphoma.
-I see patients at Memorial Sloan Kettering’s inpatient facility, Memorial Hospital, in Manhattan and at MSK Commack on Long Island.
+I currently see patients at MSK’s 64th Street Outpatient Center in Manhattan and MSK Commack, on Long Island.
+I serve as Chief of Medical Oncology at MSK Bergen and look forward to extending world-class cancer care to more New Jersey residents when the facility opens in mid-2018.

 Lymphomas are a group of diseases with tremendous variety.
 At the same time, the people who are diagnosed with lymphoma have very different lives, needs, and concerns.
 I work closely with each of my patients and their families to create a personalized care plan.
 That may include routine treatments, novel therapies, clinical trials, or autologous stem cell transplantation.
 My patients’ treatment depends on their diagnosis and what will most effectively treat their disease but also what fits into their lives and their goals.
 It’s my job to ensure that my patients receive the best treatments delivered in the best ways, but I am also here to be a partner and advocate, and to guide them through what can be a very difficult time.